Darrel Shelford

-Darrel Shelford is a former professional rugby union and rugby league footballer, and coach.
+Darrel Shelford (born 29 July 1962) is a former professional rugby union and rugby league footballer, and coach.

 Early years

 Shelford attended Western Heights High School in Rotorua, New Zealand.
 He is the brother of All Blacks legend Buck Shelford.

 Playing career

 Shelford played rugby union for the Bay of Plenty Rugby Union, and the New Zealand Māori team before switching codes and heading to England in 1990.

 He played rugby league for Bradford Northern, and the Huddersfield Giants, playing in the s.